Revamp your Resume or CV

-The terms resume and CV are often used interchangeably, but sometimes employers are specific about what they are requesting.
+The terms resume and CV (curriculum vitae) are often used interchangeably, but sometimes employers are specific about what they are requesting.
 Therefore, it is recommended that you prepare your skills and accomplishments in both formats.
 The information below will give you general guidelines.

 Resume or CV, what’s the difference?

 A resume is primarily used when applying to private industry, or a position with a non-profit organization.
-The resume is usually no more than 1-2 pages, and includes information relevant to the position for which you are applying.
+The resume is usually no more than one to two pages, and includes information relevant to the position for which you are applying.
 Comparatively, a CV is generally more comprehensive.
 A good rule of thumb is for Bachelor-level candidates to have a one-page resume, Master-level candidates to have a two-page resume, and doctoral candidates would present a CV (but again, it may depend on the industry).